Billy Lobjoit

-Billy Jay Lobjoit (born 3 September 1993 in Edgware, London) is an English professional footballer who plays for Bishop's Stortford.
+Billy Jay Lobjoit (born 3 September 1993 in Edgware, London) is an English professional footballer who plays for Codicote.

 Career

 Leyton Orient

 Lobjoit started his career in 2004 with a youth contract at Doncaster Rovers, and a scholarship contract from the 2005–06 season.
 For 2008–09, he moved to Leyton Orient and played in the U-18 team while aged 15.
 During 2010–11, scored 12 goals in 27 games, and was named as a first-team substitute in September 2011 when manager Russell Slade found his squad depleted with injuries.
 He made a total of seven appearances on the bench during the 2011–12 season.

 In January 2012, Lobjoit signed for Boreham Wood on a work experience loan, and scored twice on his debut in a 3–0 win over Weston-super-Mare on 21 January.

 On 30 April 2012, after scoring a total of 13 goals in 19 games for Orient's youth team in 2011–12, Lobjoit was given a year-long professional contract at Brisbane Road.
 He made his full Orient debut on 5 May as a substitute in the 2–1 home win against Rochdale, the last game of the season.

 After being convicted of robbery, Lobjoit was released from his Leyton Orient contract on 4 March 2013.